LaserHIT Composite Laser Cartridges: More Calibers, More Training Freedom

 This is where the real impact comes from.

-Getting Started with a Custom Laser Cartridge
+Getting Started with a Composite Laser Cartridge

-Basic Handling
+Basic Handling - Important

-Follow standard LaserHIT cartridge care:
+Follow standard LaserHIT composite laser cartridge care:

-• remove the cartridge after each training session
+• remove the cartridge after each training session to relieve firing pin pressure and extend cartridge life

-• ensure the firearm chamber is clean and free from residue or grease
+• ensure the firearm chamber is clean and free from residue or grease to maintain proper fit and avoid damage to the O-rings and polymer body

 Magazine Loading